maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Done:

-* Add support for using JSXGraph  `http://jsxgraph.org` for better support of graphics, and as part of an input type.
+* Add support for using JSXGraph  `http://jsxgraph.org` for better support of interactive graphics, and as part of an input type.
 See [JSXGraph](../Authoring/JSXGraph.md)

 To do: